Stephanehk/CS329H-Final-Project-Submission/README.md

    python3 obj_elicit.py --powerful-nodes 6,6-add-unmeasurable,8,10
    ```

 The generated features can be found in the `generated_objectives/` folder.
-Note that we have already run this script, so you can view those generated objectives without needing to re-run.
+Note that we have already run this script, so you can view those generated objectives without needing to re-run:

 ### Non-Deliberative-Reward-Design (Baseline)
 To generate a set of reward features using the baseline Non-Deliberative approach: